Maility/maility-bounty-hunt/README.md

 ## Getting Started w Firebase

 - Create a firebase project in the [firebase console](https://console.firebase.google.com/).
-- Create a webapp in firebase
+- Create a webapp from the firebase console.
-- Create a .env file at the root level of your reposotiry and copy config values from your firebase webapp into the .env there is .env.example provided to give you the correct keys.
+- Create a .env file at the root level of your reposotiry and copy config values from your firebase webapp into the .env you just created.
+There is .env.example provided to give you the required keys.
+Conversely, you can just add your values to that file and rename it.
+Double check that your .env is in your gitignore and not committed to github.
 - Enable authentication and firestore database in your firebase console.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).